erdnaxe/kraby/docs/use_motors.md

-# Send and receive data from motors
+# Send and receive data from servomotors

 The NanoPi NEO4 has five 3.3V UART that can go up to 1.5 Mbauds/s.
 Two of these UART are used by the gigabit Ethernet controler